Rahul-Addagatla/f1-project/README.md

 # Formula1 Project
 ## Project Overview

+Designed and implemented an end-to-end data engineering pipeline using Azure Databricks to analyze Formula 1 race results data from 1950 to 2021.
+The project demonstrates enterprise-grade data processing capabilities using a medallion architecture (Bronze-Silver-Gold) to transform raw racing data into actionable analytics and insights.

 This project involves:

 - **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.